From the everyday things. To a better future.

 Design doesn’t get much more minimalistic than this: a coffee grinder so purpose-built it needed just one, centrally placed button to operate.
 Finely ground beans were just a finger click away.

 This toaster’s sleek, reduced design so inspired renowned artist Richard Hamilton that he based one of his works (aptly titled ‘Toaster’) on it.
 Oh, and it also browned bread to perfection.

 With a stacked, vertical design that resembled a water tower, the KF 20 was known as the Aromaster.
-Instantlyrecognizable for its unciventional shape, this coffee maker added a touch of the exrtaordinary to everyday morning filter coffee.
+Instantly recognizable for its unconventional shape, this coffee maker added a touch of the extraordinary to everyday morning filter coffee.

 This electric juicer, also known as the citromatic, was a dependable and incredibly easy-to-clean staple of kitchens across the world for decades.
 It took over two decades before Braun decided an update to the original design was due.